make mories.

 Saturday

-• Blue Moon Marquee Muncie Three Trails Presents Blue Moon Marquee 7pm @ Canan Commons, 600 S. Walnut, Muncie, IN 47305
+• Blue Moon Marquee Muncie Three Trails Presents Blue Moon Marquee 7pm @ Canan Commons

 Cost: FREE